 Amex Platinum Card Travel Protection & Insurance

-As of 2020, the Amex Platinum Card has some exciting new travel coverage, which can offer valuable protection when you pay for your travel with the card.
+The Amex Platinum Card offers useful travel coverage, which can offer valuable protection when you pay for your travel with the card.
 This is especially useful for buying airfare, since you can earn 5x Membership Rewards points while also getting great protection.

 So, what are the benefits?